alexander-grieco/eris-fraud-detector/README.md

 # New-news
 My Insight Data Engineering project for the NY Winter 2019 session.
 New-news is an application that filter's suggestions based on a user's history.

+A video demo of the application can be found [here](https://www.youtube.com/watch?v=SdwCd5N5NLg&feature=youtu.be)

 # Table of Contents
 1. [Motivation](README.md#Motivation)